latchbio/latch/docs/source/basics/customizing_interface.md

     ...
 ```

-### How Python types of paramters translate to the UI
+### How Python types of parameters translate to the UI

 Latch parses the Python type of your workflow parameters to generate the appropriate interface.